MOARdV/qcSystemGenerator/README.md

 3) Call one of the System::create() methods.
 When create returns, System::star and System::PlanetList are fully evaluated.

-*** TODO: Verify that system may be used for batch system generation by looping over steps 2 and 3, and saving off results.
-The create() method resets the generator each time it is called, so I think that would work.

 ## CONTRIBUTING

 I welcome contributions.
-If someone wants to provide a way to cross-compile without abandoning the MSVS solution/project, I'd be happy to take a pull request (keeping the solution/project intact is a requirement, since I work exclusively in that enviroment currently).
+If someone wants to provide a way to cross-compile without abandoning the MSVS solution/project, I'd be happy to take a pull request (keeping the solution/project intact is a requirement, since I work exclusively in the MSVS 2022 environment currently).

-Feel free to open issues to discuss proposed changes or bugs, or please submit pull requests if there are errors that need addressed.
+Please feel free to open issues to discuss changes or bugs, or to submit pull requests if there are errors that need addressed.

 ## LICENSE